 Our Research

-The memories we hold are fundamental to our identity and our sense of self.
-Yet, our memories are often transient and much of what we experienced are inevitably forgotten.
-What determines if certain experiences are transformed into long lasting memories?
+Why are certain experiences transformed into lasting memories?
 How do fluctuations in brain activity influence what we perceive and remember?
-And can we then learn to regulate our brain activity to enhance our capacity for learning?
+And, can we learn to regulate our brain activity to enhance memory and learning?

 Check out what we’re working on!